Ephesians 4:22-24

 The New Year offers a chance to recommit to living as the “new you” in Christ.
 This authenticity isn’t about staying the same or hiding our flaws.
 It’s about becoming who God created us to be, through the renewing power of His Spirit.

-Here is a prayer of authenticity that we can all
+Here is a prayer of authenticity that we can all begin the new year with.

 Father, thank You for making us new creations in Christ.
 Help us to live authentically, reflecting Your grace and truth in our lives.
 May our authenticity draw others to You and inspire them to believe in Your transforming power.
 Renew us daily and guide us to live in Your likeness, with true righteousness and holiness.
 In Jesus’ name, Amen.